ikeernest4700-lab/Page-Funnel-Optimization-Analysis/README.md

 ---

 ## Business Problem
-In the 2012–2015 e-commerce dataset for **Mr Fuzzy Teddy Bear Store**, significant drop-offs in the purchase funnel (especially Product Detail → Cart) and high customer churn were causing major revenue leakage.
+In the 2012–2015 e-commerce dataset for **Mr Fuzzy Teddy Bear Store**, significant drop-offs in the purchase funnel (especially Product Detail to Cart) and high customer churn were causing major revenue leakage.

 The goal was to:
 - Identify where users drop off in the funnel